 This recipe will show you how long to roast acorn squash at 350°F (175°C) and give you simple tips for tasty results every time.
-Our roasted acorn squash is flavored with pumpkin pie spice, making a delicious side dish that brings out the squash’s natural sweetness with warm, delicious spices.
+Roasting brings out the natural sweetness of acorn squash, and a sprinkle of pumpkin pie spice adds warm flavor.
+It's an easy side dish that fits right in with fall dinners, holidays, or any meal where you want something comforting and seasonal.

 How to Purchase and Store Acorn Squash